 Is Owning One of the Most Expensive Bongs in the World Worth It?

 To answer this question, let us first examine famous rap artist 2 Chainz.
 Stay with me here.

-See, 2 Chainz hosts a video series over on GQ.com called “Most Expensivest Sh*t”, wherein GQ pays 2 Chainz to venture forth and, well, encounter the most expensivest sh*t around.
+See, 2 Chainz hosts a video series over on GQ.com called “Most Expensivest Sh*t,” wherein GQ pays 2 Chainz to venture forth and, well, encounter the most expensive stuff around.

 How Much is Too Much?

-The artistry and skills on display in glass pieces from high end makers like Scott Deppe or Weinmayer Bernd speak for themselves, and if you’re a collector of art who has the money to spend supporting your favorite creators?
-Please, by all means do so.
-It’s big spenders like you who help make sure the glass artists we both like stay in business; even if I may never smoke from one of their bongs I can at least look at the pretty pictures on the internet, and that’s enough for me.
+The artistry and skills on display in glass pieces from high-end makers like Scott Deppe or Weinmayer Bernd speak for themselves, and if you’re a collector of art, who has the money to spend supporting your favorite creators?
+Please, by all means, do so.
+It’s big spenders like you who help make sure the glass artists we both like stay in business; even if I myself may never smoke from one of their bongs, I can at least look at the pretty pictures on the internet, and that’s enough for most of us.

-The world’s most expensive bongs are, well, expensive, and probably relegated to the world of serious collectors only.
+The world’s most expensive bongs are, well, expensive and probably relegated to the world of serious collectors only.
 That doesn’t make luxury glass pieces out of your reach, though – Almost all of the bongs & pipes we listed above are made by individuals who make other, much cheaper glass as well.
-While blowing three hundred grand on a replica of a satellite might be a steep asking price those same artists make bongs and other glass pieces that come in at fractions of the cost – They may not be quite as stunning but the odds are you’ll still be happy with your purchase.
+So while blowing three hundred grand on a replica of a satellite might be a steep asking price, those same artists make bongs and other glass pieces that come in at fractions of the cost – They may not be quite as stunning, but the odds are you’ll still be happy with your purchase.

 We hope you’ve enjoyed our tour through the most expensive bongs on the planet.
 With the world of glass making exploding alongside cannabis legalization, we can only assume these bongs are the tip of the iceberg.
-Until then – Happy smokin
+Happy smoking!